nurul3101/dev-notes/Docker.md

 - Docker ecosystem includes : Docker Client , Docker server , Docker Machine , docker hub , docker images, docker compose.
 - When we execute a docker install command, docker cli goes to docker hub and installs a docker image on your harddrive.
 - Docker Containers are instances of a docker image.
-- Docker image is a file which contains dependencies and instructions to install a specific program
+- Docker image is a file which contains dependencies and instructions to install a specific program.
 - --
 - Docker Cli (client) is the software which we use to interact with docker daemon which is used to create containers and manage them.
 - --